 - Choosing default templates for email marketing and landing pages

 - Creating custom fields for your contact records

 This can be a tedious, time-consuming process.
 The good news is it only needs to be done once and is the foundation for future marketing activity.

 3. Import data

 Once your settings are configured, you are ready to import data.
-The data is often your existing contact list (customers, leads, other vendors, etc).
+The data is likely your existing contact list (customers, leads, other vendors, etc).
 This data may come from your former email marketing software, or it may be an early list of subscribers you met at a conference.
 Once your data is formatted with proper fields, use your system’s import tool to populate your first set of contacts.
 You’ll continue to build your contact list using inbound content marketing.

 4. Connect your website

 Your marketing automation system ties closely with your website.
 Remember, the website is where you draw visitors to download content, learn about your product and convert to leads.
 All of the lead collection forms and landing pages on your website will be powered by your marketing automation system.
 With closed-loop marketing, the system also tracks when leads visit certain pages of your website.
-You’ll need to paste tracking code onto each website page to enable that functionality.
+You’ll need to paste a tracking code onto each website page to enable that functionality.

 5. Connect your CRM